wasmerio/wasmer.io/_posts/how-do-we-test-and-document-our-c-api.md

 To run that test, one simply runs `cargo test --lib`.

-If you have ever written tests in C, you know the struggle. `CMake`, `Makefile`, you name it.
-What if we could write Rust code to test our C API?
+If you have ever written tests in C you know the struggle.
+Either with `CMake`, or `Makefile`, you name it.

+But what if we could write Rust code to test our C API?
 Something like:

 ```rust
 #[test]